Ripley's Game

-Ripley's Game is a 1974 psychological thriller by Patricia Highsmith, the third in her series about the con artist and murderer Tom Ripley.
+Ripley's Game is a 1974 psychological thriller novel by Patricia Highsmith, the third in her series about the con artist and murderer Tom Ripley.

 Plot summary

 Tom Ripley continues enjoying his wealthy lifestyle in France with his wife, Héloïse.
 He spends his days living comfortably at his estate, Belle Ombre, until an associate, American criminal Reeves Minot, asks him to commit murder for him.
 Ripley—who "detest[s] murder, unless absolutely necessary"—turns down the offer of $96,000 for two hits, and Minot goes back to Hamburg.

-The previous month, Ripley had gone to a party in Fontainebleau, where he was insulted by the host, Jonathan Trevanny, a poor British picture framer suffering from myeloid leukemia.
-As revenge, Ripley suggests to Minot that he might try to persuade Trevanny to commit the murders.
+The previous month, Ripley went to a party in Fontainebleau, where he was insulted by the host, Jonathan Trevanny, a poor British picture framer suffering from myeloid leukemia.
+As revenge, Ripley suggests to Minot that he persuade Trevanny to commit the murders.
 To ensure that the plan will work, Ripley starts a rumor that Trevanny has only months to live and suggests that Minot fabricate evidence that Trevanny's leukemia has worsened, though Minot does not.
 Trevanny, who fears his death will leave his wife and son destitute, accepts Minot's offer of a visit to a medical specialist in Hamburg.
 There, he is persuaded to commit a murder in exchange for money.

 After carrying out the contract—a shooting in a crowded U-Bahn station—Trevanny insists that he is through as a hired gun.
 Minot invites him to Munich, where he visits another doctor.
 Minot persuades Trevanny to kill a Mafia boss, this time on a train using either a garrotte or a gun.
-Trevanny reluctantly gives in and gets on the train.
-He resolves to shoot the mafioso and commit suicide before he can be caught, asking Minot to ensure that his wife gets the money.
-But before he can go through with the hit, Ripley, who is fascinated by the whole situation, shows up and executes the mafioso himself.
-He asks Trevanny not to tell Minot that he has "assisted" with the assassination.
+Trevanny resolves to shoot the mafioso and commit suicide before he can be caught, asking Minot to ensure that his wife gets the money.
+Before he can go through with the hit, Ripley, who is fascinated by the situation, arrives and executes the mafioso himself.
+He asks Trevanny not to tell Minot.